Deep Learning Enabled Semantic Communication Systems: Numerical Results

 The adopted dataset is the proceedings of the European Parliament \cite{koehn2005europarl}, which consists of around 2.0 million sentences and 53 million words.
 The dataset is pre-processed into lengths of sentences with 4 to 30 words and is split into training data and testing data.

 In the experiment, we set three Transformer encoder and decoder layer with 8 heads and the channel encoder and decoder are set as dense with 16 units and 128 units, respectively.
 For the mutual information estimation model, we set two dense layers with 256 units and one dense layer with 1 unit to mimic the function $T$ in \eqref{14}, where 256 units can extract full information and 1 unit can integrate information.
 These settings can be found in Table \ref{table 2}.
-For the baseline, the network consists of Bi-directional Long Short-Term Memory (BLSTM) layers for the joint design of semantic and channel coding \cite{gold2018}.
-The traditional methods are based on separate source and channel coding technologies, which Huffman coding and fixed-length coding (5-bit) for source coding and Reed-Solomon (RS) coding for channel coding \cite{reed1960polynomial}.
-The BLEU and sentence similarity are used to measure the performance.
+For the baselines, we adopt joint source-channel coding based on neural network and the typical methods for separate source and channel codings. \begin{itemize} \item DNN based joint source-channel coding \cite{gold2018}: The network consists of Bi-directional Long Short-Term Memory (BLSTM) layers.
+We label it as JSCC \cite{gold2018} in the simulation figures. \item Traditional methods: To perform the source and channel coding separately, we use the following technologies respectively: \begin{itemize} \item Source coding: Huffman coding, fixed-length coding (5-bit), and Brotli coding, where Brotli coding uses 2nd context model to compress the context information and every 128 sentences are compressed together in the simulation. \item Channel coding: Turbo coding \cite{heegard2013turbo} and Reed-Solomon (RS) coding \cite{reed1960polynomial}.
+We adopt turbo decoding method is log-MAP algorithm with 5 iterations. \end{itemize} \end{itemize} The BLEU and sentence similarity are used to measure the performance.
+The simulation is performed by the computer with Intel Core i7-9700 CPU@3.00GHz and NVIDIA GeForce GTX 2060.